MMseqs2.0: ultra fast and sensitive protein search and clustering suite

 targetDB.
 The sensitivity can be adjusted with

--s and should be adapted based on your use case.
+-s and should be adapted based on your use case (see Set sensitivity -s parameter).
 If you want to use alignment backtraces in later steps add the option

 -a.
 An iterative profile search (like PSI-BLAST) can be trigged with